hamzarsiraj/elile_sales_order_system/README.md

 **Notes:**
 1. The implementation consists of both an ORM and a raw SQL version for all the endpoints.
 See the views.py file.
-    - To access the raw SQL versions, just add the "-raw" suffix to the URL, for e.g. use "order-details-raw/<order_id>" for the first endpoint.
-See the URLs file.
+    - To access the raw SQL versions, just add the "-raw" suffix to the URL, for e.g., use "order-details-raw/<order_id>" for the first endpoint.
+See the URL's file.

-2. All serializers generate a minimal representation of the entities required by the above 3 endpoints.
+2. All serializers generate a "minimal" representation of the entities required by the above 3 endpoints.

 ---------------------------------------------------